AMWA BCP-008-02: NMOS Sender Status

 The statusReportingDelay

 property allows clients to customize the reporting delay used by devices to report statuses.
-Devices MUST use 3s as the default value.
-All domain specific statuses are impacted by the configured statusReportingDelay
+Devices are RECOMMENDED to use 3s as the default value when the sender monitor object is first constructed and MUST allow it to be changed to values within the device’s published constraints.
+Devices MUST allow setting the statusReportingDelay

 as follows: